Thank you for attending our 2nd Annual Hazon Seal Summit on Thursday, October 21, 2021!

 Rabbi Josh Weisman, Co-Founder of the Big Bold Jewish Climate Fest, and Senior Program Officer at the San Francisco-based Jewish Community Federation and Endowment Fund

 Leah Wiste, Executive Director, Michigan Interfaith Power and Light

 Keynote Speaker – Dr. Lise Van Susteren, General and Forensic Psychiatrist | Author

-Dr. Mirele Goldsmith, Founder of Jewish Earth Alliance
+Dr. Mirele Goldsmith, Co-Founder of Jewish Earth Alliance

 Rabbi Ruth Sohn, Director of the Leona Aronoff Rabbinic Mentoring Program | Rabbi of the Lainer Beit Midrash